the-aryanmishra/VR_Assignment1_AryanMishra_IMT2022502/README.md

    - Detect keypoints using **SIFT**.
    - Compute descriptors for each keypoint.

-2. **Image Alignment and Homography**
-   - Match descriptors across overlapping images.
-   - Filter matches (e.g., Lowe’s ratio test).
-   - Estimate a homography transformation that aligns the overlapping areas.

-3. **Stitching**
+2. **Stitching**
    - Warp one image onto the plane of the other using the estimated homography.
    - Blend the overlapped region to reduce visible seams.
    - The above is done using Stitcher from the OpenCV module.
-   - The Stitcher essentially matche descriptors across overlapping images, filters matches(e.g., Lowe’s ratio test) and finally estimates a homography transformation that aligns the overlapping areas.
+   - The Stitcher essentially matches descriptors across overlapping images, filters matches(e.g., Lowe’s ratio test) and finally estimates a homography transformation that aligns the overlapping areas.
    - Cylindrical warper function turned out to be the best for our requirement.
    - Remove the black borders from the stitched image.
    - Create a final stitched image (the panorama).